 This softkey selects the source for the x1 and y1 markers.
-Available sources for marker measurements include all channels, functions, and nonvolatile waveform memories.
+Available sources for marker measurements include all channels, functions, and nonvolatile waveform memories that are currently turned on.
 Press the softkey.
-Then use the entry knob to select the desired source.
-If the currently selected source is not on, "Source Off" is displayed below the graticule area, and all delta x/y information is filled with dashes.
+Then use the entry knob to select source that is turned on.
+If all sources are turned off,then all delta x/y information is filled with dashes and the Source x1, y1 softkey shows NONE.